rohitsakala/strategies/README.md

 - Add Fyers broker support.
 - Add a GitHub action to cleanup mongo database
 - Make initilization of database as singleton pattern
+- Add holidays and weekends to the Algo.

 # FAQ's